Fall 2020 Testing

 Practical Advice on Fall End-of-Course Exams

-U.S. Department of Education (USED) Guidance
+U.S. Department of Education guidance

 During the early days of the pandemic and related school closures, the U.S. Department of Education allowed states to seek one-year waivers from the Every Student Succeeds Act's testing and accountability requirements.
 The Ohio General Assembly subsequently passed emergency legislation canceling the spring 2020 administration of Ohio's State Tests.
-Accordingly, the Ohio Department of Education sought and received a federal waiver for the 2019-20 school year.
+Accordingly, the Ohio Department of Education sought and received a federal waiver for the 2019-2020 school year.

 - Another district is planning to bus remote learners (not during the normal route) to school on Wednesday and Thursday to test.
 These students will be tested in the gymnasium where they can practice safe social distancing.

 , and districts usually split the tests up over two separate days.
 Districts may choose to continue this practice (if students are in the building more than once per week) or they may choose to administer both parts of the test in the same day.

-- Schedule appointment times for students to come in and test, either individually or in socially distanced groups.
+- Schedule appointment times for students to come in and test, either individually or in socially distanced groups;

 Please contact the Ohio Department of Education at firstname.lastname@example.org

 Last Modified: 1/13/2021 1:57:58 PM